Queng123/Bot-Discord-Github/README.md

 # Bot-Discord-Github

-Github notifications on Discord, for one repository
+Github notifications on Discord, currently only for pull requests

 ## Installation